LukeGrahamLandry/franca/devlog.md

   idk how it works but it seems to get the right answers. https://www.chessprogramming.org/Traversing_Subsets_of_a_Set
 - got precalc (magic bit boards) working
+- inline_for does help possibleSlideTargets.
+  and then also inline_for goes by reference and the compiler doesn't trust that its constant so backend doesn't hoist the load, so doing that manually helps even more samples in that function: 253->212->184, runtime: 360ms -> 297ms.
+- tho actually there's only 120832 unique possibleTargets calls and for_subsets is in a deterministic order so it could be a 1MB table, without hashing, using your place in the iteration order as the index. tho as i type that, i realize why don't i just use the old magic bitboards while searching for new ones.
+  (still, the known index thing might be an advantage over the real case where you only have the blockers mask).
+- the one where you skip the edge is harder to think about (it's not just ignoring 0xff818181818181ff because its fine to move along the edge, its just when its the last square of movement) but helpfully the one that's easy to get rid of is the one in the loop,
+  samples: -> 1.
+91.6ms. now set_bytes is all the time.
+  oh and the other one is what i already have to store for masking the key so move that into OneTable instead of keeping it in a seperate array.

 Things that were better in the zig version than in my language: